JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 Each hash map library plugs into the benchmarks via a custom "shim" that provides a standard interface for basic hash map operations.

-To add a new map:
+To add a new map, follow these steps:

-1. Create a directory, with your chosen name for the shim, in the `shims` directory.
+1. Create a directory, with your chosen name for the shim, in the `shims` directory and, ideally, install the hash map library's headers there.

 2. Create a file name `shim.h` in the new directory.

 3. Insert the name of the shim to an empty shim slot in `config.h`.

 4. In `shim.h`, define a struct template with the name of the shim (`new_shim` in the below documentation) and that satisfies the following requirements:

 `new_shim< void >` should provide the following members: